Own a piece of Jewish History

 Beatrice Edith Schuster ( Basha-Ita )

-The Rolnik Family, in Ivenitz, White Russia (near Minsk) c.1912 Avram, Doris, Leib-Dovid, Yerachmil, Sara, Stepmother Gisha, Tzril (Not pictured: Mother: Chaya Horowitz Rolnik)
+The Rolnik Family, in Ivenits, White Russia (near Minsk) c.1912 Avram, Doris, Leib-Dovid, Yerachmil, Sara, Stepmother Gisha, Tzril (Not pictured: Mother: Chaya Horowitz Rolnik)

 At the beginning of the 20th Century, a wave of anti-Semitism began to spread.
 Many people from Ivenitz and surrounding areas sought passage to Palestine only to have their plans blocked by Turkish rule.
 Consequently, people wanting to leave Europe started to prepare for immigration to America.

-Vereshka was the oldest daughter and was educated by a tutor.
+Devora (Russian name: Vereshka) was the oldest daughter and was educated by a tutor.
 Her mother died in 1909 and she helped raise her younger siblings, Yerachmiel, Avram, Tsril and Sara until her father remarried.
-Her father, Leib-Dovid, had traveled to America at the turn of the century with her older brother Alec.
+Her father, Leib-Dovid, had traveled to America at the turn of the century with her older brother Ellick.
 Living in New York for seven years Leib-Dovid then returned to White Russia.
 In 1915, Vereshka and her father boarded the ship Mauritania bound for New York.
-Leib-Dovid left the ship a few days into the journey and returned to the family in Iventiz.
+Leib-Dovid left the ship a few days into the journey and returned to the family in Iventis.
 Vereshka went on to join her older brother Alec in America.

 Doris (Vereshka) c.
 1914